elvisnipah/todo-app-design-implementation/readme.md

 ## Possible improvements

--Use localstorage to save data to browser
+-Use localstorage to save data to browser <br>
--Implement firebase backend to store data in the cloud -Implement sign up and login
+-Implement firebase backend to store data in the cloud <br>
+-Implement sign up and login <br>
 -Allow editing of todos